tillersystems/Stardust/src/Dropdown/README.md

 - `children` - Anything that can be rendered: numbers, strings, elements or an array (or fragment).
 - `className` - Add a text aside in the select next the selected value.
+- `itemCss` - Css provided to each item of the dropdown.
+Must use `css` method from styled-components.
 - `noResultLabel` - Label to display when no result found.
 - `onToggle` - Callback called when Dropdown is toggled.
 - `searchable` - A Dropdown may be searchable.